case112/images-to-pdf/README.md

-# Convert multiple images (.tif, .dng, .png, .jpg) to a single .pdf file
+# Convert multiple images (.tif, .png, .jpg) to a single .pdf file

 ## Easy to use GUI to browse for files and convert
 ![Example on OSX](img/example.png)